 Visit our Venues and Studios section for accessibility information at our various locations, including Berlind Theatre.

-All performances on November 5-6 will be open/live captioned.
-Attendees in need of access accommodations are invited to contact the Lewis Center at 609-258-5262 or email LewisCenter@princeton.edu at least one week in advance of the event date.
+All performances on November 5-6 will be open/live captioned; ushers can direct patrons to the seating area with best view of the captioning monitor.
+Assistive listening devices will be available upon request in the Berlind Theatre.
+Attendees in need of other access accommodations are invited to contact the Lewis Center at 609-258-5262 or email LewisCenter@princeton.edu at least one week in advance of the event date.